yowainwright/build-lambda-layer/README.md

 _Build Lambda Layer_ will:

-- install all root `package.json` dependencies to your lambda layer, and
+- install all root `package.json` dependencies to your `my-lambda-layer` lambda layer, and
-- zip it up to be uploaded to AWS
+- zip it up to be uploaded to AWS 🚀

 ---

-#### Additionally, it work with monorepos
+#### Additionally, it works with monorepos!

 By running: